14 Must-See Europe Attractions & Unique Activities

 Catching the Northern Lights in Iceland is the kind of experience that doesn’t feel real until you’ve seen it yourself.
 From Reykjavik, it’s easy to join a guided tour that’ll drive you into darker, remote areas for the best viewing.
 These lights usually appear from September to April and are most visible on clear, cold nights.

-I used the Aurora Forecast app to track solar activity, and it helped a lot.
+I always use the Aurora Forecast app to track solar activity, and it helps a lot.
 Pro tip: dress in layers, bring a tripod, and be patient.
 The lights can come and go quickly.
 Whether you spot them once or catch a full display, this is one of those bucket list moments you’ll never forget.

 Witness the magical Northern Lights, a breathtaking natural light display.